Goh Poh Seng: Writing career

 His other books include the novels The Immolation (1977) and A Dance of Moths (1995), which received the NBDCS Fiction award in 1996, and poetry collections Eyewitness (1976), Lines from Batu Ferringhi (1978) and Bird With One Wing (1982).
 Goh's play When the Smiles are Done (1972) was the first to use Singlish on stage, while his debut play The Moon is Less Bright (1964) was revived by Theatreworks (dir.
 Ong Keng Sen) in 1990 and The Second Breakfast Company (dir.
 Adeeb Fazah) in 2018.

 In 1982, Goh received the Cultural Medallion for his contributions to Literature.

-A 15-minute documentary about Goh, directed by Almerinda Travasoss, was released in 2007.
+In 2007, Goh was the keynote speaker of the Singapore Writers Festival.
+A 15-minute documentary about Goh, directed by Almerinda Travasoss, was released in the same year.

 In 2009, Goh announced his plan to write a quartet of novels loosely based on his personal and family history.

-In 2014, the Centre for Southeast Asia Research at the University of British Columbia acquired the Goh Poh Seng Collection, a set of 110 volumes from Goh's library.
+Four years after his passing in 2010, the Centre for Southeast Asia Research at the University of British Columbia acquired the Goh Poh Seng Collection, a set of 110 volumes from Goh's library.

 In 2015, a collection of Goh's short stories based on his adventures in 1950s Ireland, Tall Tales and MisAdventures of a Young Westernized Oriental Gentleman, was posthumously published by NUS Press.
 The memoir, written in the last years of Goh's life, includes reflections of his formative encounters with Irish literary giants Patrick Kavanagh and Samuel Beckett.
 Reviewing the book in Quarterly Literary Review Singapore, Zhang Ruihe called it "a valuable addition to Singapore literature, a record of a writer's coming of age in a time of global transition and revolution."

+Goh was feted as a literary pioneer and "one of the original architects of the arts and culture scene of Singapore" at the 2023 Singapore Writers Festival.

 Other career

+In his time living in Singapore, Goh held many honorary positions including the Chairman of the National Theatre Trust Board between 1967 and 1972, and vice-chairman of the Arts Council from 1967 to 1973.
+He was committed to the development of art and cultural policies of post-independent Singapore, as well as the development of cultural institutions such as the Singapore National Symphony, the Chinese Orchestra and the Singapore Dance Company.

-In 1983 Goh set up Singapore's first disco and live music venue, Rainbow Lounge, at the Ming Arcade.
-The venue was shut down by the authorities in 1986 after a complaint was made against it for a indecent remark by a member of the house band.
+In 1983, Goh opened Singapore's first theatre disco lounge and live music venue, Rainbow Lounge, at Ming Arcade.
+He also opened Bistro Toulouse-Lautrec at Tanglin Shopping Centre for live jazz and poetry readings, organised Singapore's first David Bowie concert in 1983, and envisioned a livelier Singapore River in the 1970s, a proposal that was only taken seriously decades later.